Target Hunger has operated continuously since the pandemic began.

 Drive-thru Disaster Distributions with food loaded into car trunks for the health and safety of staff, volunteers, and clients.
 The disaster distributions are scheduled a few times a week throughout the service area and serve up to 300 households at each event.

-Home Delivery to Seniors has continued with mortification as the driver no longer goes into homes, but rather leaves the food outside the door and contacts the seniors when the food has been delivered.
+Home Delivery to Seniors has continued with modification as the driver no longer goes into homes, but rather leaves the food outside the door and contacts the seniors when the food has been delivered.
 Additionally, Target Hunger has resumed services at a few Senior Day-Sites that have remained open and allow safe delivery.

 Navigation Services via Phone Calls was added in response to COVID-19 and the growing isolation experienced by many seniors.
 Target Hunger has hired a Navigation Specialist who contacts all the seniors by phone and offers friendly, helpful advice about critically needed resources and services.